 “For 19 years, the Festival of Lights has been well known for its nearly three million Christmas lights, and over 400 animated figures.
 Although the Festival lasts all throughout the holiday season, the day after Thanksgiving is the lighting ceremony.
 On this day city officials and the owner of the hotel, Duane Roberts, give speeches before fireworks light up the sky and nearly 25,000 people attend annually to view the unique hotel and its holiday decorations.
 During the festival of lights, decorations including musical angels, carolers on the balconies, and a Santa Claus climbing the chimney are featured.”

 The Mission Inn is, of course, the standout of the festivities.
-It has an insane amount of Christmas lights covering every inch of its exterior as well as snowflakes blinking on and off on the massive palm trees in the front of the hotel (A truly California addition).
+It has an insane amount of Christmas lights covering every inch of its exterior as well as snowflakes blinking on and off on the massive palm trees in the front of the hotel (a truly California addition).
 You can walk around the entire hotel multiples times and see something new every time.
-Here is a video I made that shows how awesome it is, but believe me you really need to see this in person to grasp it.
+Here is a video I made that shows how awesome it is, but believe me, you need to see this in person to grasp it.

 Surrounding Attractions & Food